 9. Reset Network Settings (If Heating During Data Use)

-If your phone heats mainly during mobile data use:
+If your phone gets hot during mobile data usage:

 This reduces constant signal searching.